roger-that-dev/yo-cordapp/README.md

     flow start YoFlow target: [NODE_NAME]

 Where `NODE_NAME` is 'PartyA' or 'PartyB'.
 The space after the `:` is required.
-You are not required to use the full X500 name in the node shell.
+As with the web API, you are not required to use the full X500 name in the node shell.
 Note you can't sent a Yo! to yourself because that's not cool!

 To see all the Yo's! in your vault: